A Guide to Residential Catch Basins and Dry Wells

 Generally, a catch basin is a drainage system designed to carry water away from your home and perhaps direct it across the property before it runs to a public storm-water system, dry well, local water body or into the ground.
 A catch basin can take many forms, but it’s common to see some kind of grate over an angled inlet, often with an in-ground concrete or plastic basin that catches the water.
 From there it may be pumped out and released elsewhere, routed via subsurface pipe to a release location or allowed to evaporate.

 The catch basin might do any combination of functions such as catch, hold and filter the runoff water from the lawn, around the house, off surfaces and out of the gutters.
-You can find catch basins in homes and businesses that use both public and private water-conveyance systems.
+You can find catch basins in homes and businesses that use both public and private water conveyance systems.

 In a residential setting, the catch basin might be a 12-foot by 12-foot square box sold at home improvement stores for about $51, or like its public-sector counterparts, it can be a much bigger structure made of concrete or lined concrete blocks.
 The price of a bigger catch basin would of course be more than the small, premade type, but the cost would depend on the structure’s size and the going rate of materials.
-Catch basins might also be made of reinforced concrete or polypropylene that has perforated sides and bottom.
+Catch basins might also be made of reinforced concrete or polypropylene that has perforated sides and bottoms.

 The size, structure type and other specifications for a catch basin depend largely on what kind of water it will receive and how much of it.
 For example, the catch basin for a big parking lot would likely be made of concrete with a large metal grate and be located directly underneath the surface that drains to it.
 There are also cases where a water pump helps to redistribute the water in a catch basin, depending on what kind of water it holds and where it can be routed to from the basin or well.